sharma1981/liteExchange/README.md

 ## <a name="OfflineOrderEntry">**7.
 Offline order entry mode:**

 The default mode is FIX server mode.
-However, if you specify an order file in ome.ini as below :
+However, if you specify an order file in liteExchange.ini as below :

 					ORDER_ENTRY_MODE=OFFLINE
 					OFFLINE_ORDER_ENTRY_FILE=sample_offline_order_file.txt